 1 p.m.
 For Kevin, a favorite part of his day is letting families know there’s an opening for their child at Marcus Autism Center.
 “Sometimes they’ve been waiting as long as 10 months, so to hear their excitement is rewarding.”

-11:00 a.m.
-Kevin introduces himself to a new family coming for treatment.
-“It’s nice for us all to put names with faces after talking so much on the phone,” Kevin says.
-He makes sure their paperwork is all set, that they don’t have any unanswered questions and that they know he’s there to help however he can.
+2 p.m.
+Kevin introduces himself to a new family coming in for treatment.
+“It’s nice for us to put names with faces after talking so much on the phone.”

-4:30 p.m.
-Things are winding down and Kevin checks email and ties up a few loose ends.
-After one last check with the registration coordinators, he heads out the door.
+5:30 Kevin checks his emails and ties up any loose ends to wrap up his work day.
+After one last check with the registration associates, he heads out the door.